 Risograph Zine-Making Workshops

 We offer risograph zine making workshops at our new studio space at Edinburgh Palette!
-These introductory workshops take you through how to make a single-side printed cut and folded booklet with the option to print up to two colours from the five our riso has which are red, black, sunflower yellow, blue & fluro-pink and we have a selection of uncoated coloured sugar paper and recycled cartridge paper for you to choose from (you can even do one of everything we've got if you like!)
+These introductory workshops take you through how to make a single-side printed cut and folded booklet with the option to print up to two colours from the seven our riso has which are red, black, sunflower yellow, green, purple, blue & fluro-pink and we have a selection of uncoated coloured sugar paper and recycled cartridge paper for you to choose from (you can even do one of everything we've got if you like!)
 All materials are provided and included in the cost of the workshop along with 20 copies of your zine.
 Zines mean a lot of things to different people, and it may be you want to keep yours as something very personal or for close friends and family only, but we also offer the opportunity of pitching your zine for sale in the bookshop, and offer advice on how to go about pricing and approaching retailers with your work.

 This is Lyra the Risograph Machine - more than just a photocopyer!